raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ## Keepalive TLV {#keepalive}

+The Keepalive TLV (DSO-TYPE=1) performs two functions.
+Primarily it establishes the values for the Session Timeouts.
-The Keepalive TLV (DSO-TYPE=1) performs two functions: to reset the keepalive timer for the DSO Session, and to establish the values for the Session Timeouts.
+Incidentally, it also resets the keepalive timer for the DSO Session, meaning that it can be used as a kind of "no-op" message for the purpose of keeping a session alive.
 The client will request the desired session timeout values and the server will acknowledge with the response values that it requires the client to use.